morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/PHP.md

 Function arguments are passed as arrays instead of lists of arguments.

 This is not recommended:
-When one argument is removed, the name or order is changed the old versions of the code might break.
 ```php
 function display( $title, $description, $author ) { ... }
 ```
+When one argument is removed, the name or order is changed the old versions of the code might break.

 This is recommended:
-Arguments are a dynamic array with any number of items in any order.
 ```php
 $default_arguments = array(
 	'title'      => '',